coreydinkens/tmc-flux-poc/README.md

 It is important to note this repo is not what I would consider 'production' ready due to the current package installer service account config.
 Next iteration is to move each SA to it's own namespace to match existing Carvel methodology

 Please note: This repository has been tested with TKGs (vSphere with Tanzu – 7U3).
-In that case, modify or remove some of the [pre-reqs](https://github.com/coreydinkens/tmc-flux-poc) content on a fork of the repository.

 # GitOps with FluxCD and Helm Packages
 Use these two directories to test Helm deployments with Flux: